Iowa Department of Transportation

 About the research

-With over 900 cities in the state, the level of communication regarding urban public works issues is lacking.
-The Iowa Chapter of the American Public Works Association provides information through their conference programs and a limited list serve.
-The Iowa League of Cities also addresses municipal administrative activities.
-However, no organization is set up to communicate and deal with street issues and other urban public works activities in Iowa.
-It is felt that an urban service bureau would provide a mechanism to become conscious of and respond to emerging issues in a more efficient and prompt manner.
+With more than 900 cities in the state, the level of communication regarding urban public works issues is lacking.
+The Iowa Chapter of the American Public Works Association (APWA) provides information through their conference programs and a limited listserv.
+The Iowa League of Cities also addresses municipal activities.
+However, no specific organization is set up to communicate and address urban public works activities in Iowa.

-SUDAS staff is proposing to undertake the feasibility study related to developing, financing, and operating an Urban Service Bureau.
-A strong technical advisory committee including representatives from cities of all sizes from across the state, the ICEA Service Bureau, LTAP, county engineers, the Iowa DOT Local Systems Office, and engineering consultants will be formed to guide the study.
+This report details the feasibility study activities for developing, financing, and operating an urban service bureau.
+A diverse technical advisory committee (TAC) was formed to guide the study.
+The committee included representatives from cities of all sizes from across the state, the ICEA Service Bureau, Iowa Local Technical Assistance Program (LTAP), the Iowa League of Cities, county engineers, the Iowa DOT Local Systems Bureau, and engineering consultants.